German Pensions: The 6 Biggest Mistakes You Want to Avoid

 Unfortunately, in the context of pensions, these subsidies disguise some serious problems.
 In essence, this is because:

-The benefits come with overcompensating security strings which limit the ability to invest your pension assets productively, and in the end, more than defeat their tax benefits.
+2. The benefits come with overcompensating security strings, which limit the ability to invest your pension assets productively and, ultimately, more than defeat their tax benefits.

-But we need to consider the strings and that this 48.
+But we need to consider the strings, and that is 48.
 000 € tax saving is not a subsidy and has to be paid back at a later date.
-If, as a result of the strings attached, my net return on the pension investment is just 1 %, then this tax benefit doubles my return.
+If, due to the strings attached, my net return on the pension investment is just 1 %, then this tax benefit doubles my return.
 Instead of making 1 % on 1.200 € (or 12 €), I make 1 % on 2.400 € or 24 €.

 Therefore, I could effectively benefit from a 2 % return on this amount.